Apu-mirza/LearnEnglish/README.md

-# LinguaSpeak - AI Powered Language Learning Android App
+# DuLingua - Language Learning Android App

 LinguaSpeak is an Android-based language learning application designed to improve vocabulary, pronunciation, speaking, and multilingual communication using speech and translation technologies.